Gang-Members/gangmembers-website/README.md

-# The start of the GangMembers website
+# GangMembers website

-This project is being worked on by the community of GangMembers

-## Todo

-Everything!
+The Gang Members website is a hub to see what the community called Gang Members is up to.
+The website includes a page to see recent YouTube uploads, who is currently Member of the Month and blog posts posted by GM staff.

+The website is made using Node and Typescript.
+It is currently still in development

 ## Canva link